Grant Review and Support Program Participants

 The Importance of Follow-up and Accountability: Heather Baer, ScD

 In year two of her K01 award, Heather Baer, ScD, had a strong motivation for applying to GRASP: avoiding the fears her peers experienced as they transitioned to the R01.
-"Everyone is really scared about what comes after the K, and how to go about planning for your future work and funding, and this program seemed like it would provide some very practical tools to help with that transition," says Baer, an associate epidemiologist at BWH and assistant professor at HMS and Harvard School of Public Health (HSPH).
+"Everyone is really scared about what comes after the K, and how to go about planning for your future work and funding, and this program seemed like it would provide some very practical tools to help with that transition," says Baer, an associate epidemiologist at BWH and assistant professor at HMS and Harvard T.H.
+Chan School of Public Health.

 While a junior in college, Baer took an epidemiology course which led her to discover that she liked the systematic approach of this field of study.
 She was also drawn to thinking about how to design, implement, and evaluate programs and policies that could impact the health of entire populations.
 Currently in year three of her K01 award, Baer's work focuses on the management of obesity in the primary care setting, primarily conducting research within the T3 spectrum.